rwirdemann/mockwizard/README.md

 # Mockwizard
 #### Testing Dropwizard-Microservices in Isolation
+Mockwizard library is highly inspired by Mockito.
+It adapts the Mockito ideas from the client to the server by allowing server side mock creation, verification and stubbing.
+Lets start with an example:

-An Order Service asks a Quote Service for real time quotes right before an order is placed.
+An orderservice asks a quoteservice for real time quotes right before an order is placed.

 ![Alt text](https://cloud.githubusercontent.com/assets/28768/6596319/5149bf2c-c7f3-11e4-9732-87355c5fa472.png)

-Like within traditional unit tests we want to test the Order Service (SUT = Service under Test) in isolation, i.e. without any dependencies on external systmes like a running Quote Service.
+Like within traditional unit tests we want to test the orderservice (SUT = Service under Test) in isolation, i.e. without any dependencies on external systmes like a running quoteservice.
 Mockwizards enforces a blackbox testing approach: The tests acts as a normal client and accesses the microservice only via its HTTP interface.
 All external dependencies of the SUT are mocked by Mockwizard.
 Here is what you have to do:

 On the server: